What do you know about Ia afferents?

 Let's look at some of the functional anatomy of the QL.

-Posted in: quadratusfacilitationmultifiduslbplowbackdysfunctionmusclesspineintramuscularintramuscular therapyppdlumbartpdntrigger point dry needlingtrigger point dry needling coursestrigger point dry needling seminartrigger point dry needling instruction
+Posted in: backdysfunctionfacilitationintramuscularintramuscular therapylbplowlumbarmultifidusmusclesppdquadratusspinetpdntrigger point dry needlingtrigger point dry needling coursestrigger point dry needling instructiontrigger point dry needling seminar

 Needling and Instability